Quickstart: Explore and analyze costs with Cost analysis

 There's also the daily view showing costs for each day.
 The daily view doesn't show a growth trend.
 The view is designed to show irregularities as cost spikes or dips from day to day.
 If you've selected a budget, the daily view also shows an estimate of what your daily budget might look like.
 When your daily costs are consistently above the estimated daily budget, then you can expect you'll surpass your monthly budget.
 The estimated daily budget is simply a means to help you visualize your budget at a lower level.
 When you have fluctuations in daily costs, then the estimated daily budget comparison to your monthly budget is less precise.

-Generally, you can expect to see data or notifications for consumed resources within eight hours.
+Generally, you can expect to see data or notifications for consumed resources within 8-12 hours.

-You can Group by to select a group category to change data displayed in the top total area graph.
-Grouping lets you quickly see how your spending is categorized by common resource and usage properties, like resource group or resource tags.
-To group by tags, select the tag key you want to group by.
-You'll see costs broken down by each value for that tag, with an extra segment for resources that don't have that tag applied.
+Group by common properties to break down costs and identify top contributors.
+To group by resource tags, for instance, select the tag key you want to group by.
+Costs are broken down by each tag value, with an extra segment for resources that don't have that tag applied.

 Here's a view of Azure service costs for a view of the last month.